Improving access to affordable, high-quality tests and treatments for patients in lower-income countries

 Unitaid’s AHD initiative aims to improve access to affordable, WHO-recommended products for diagnosis, prevention and treatment of advanced HIV disease.

-This initiative builds on Unitaid’s Optimal project implemented in collaboration with the Clinton Health Access Initiative (CHAI) working to ensure access to the best available antiretrovirals for those that need them the most.
-The work is supported by a strong coalition of partners including the Global Fund, PEPFAR, EGPAF and MSF.
+This initiative is supported by a strong coalition of partners including the Global Fund, PEPFAR, EGPAF and MSF.

-Unitaid and CHAI reached an innovative agreement in April 2020 with medical device manufacturer Omega Diagnostics that will help deliver groundbreaking same-day CD4 testing technology for people living with HIV in over 130 low- and middle-income countries at just US$3.98 per test— a significant percent reduction from current costs and the lowest price for such a test in the world.
+Unitaid and CHAI reached an innovative agreement in April 2020 with medical device manufacturer Omega Diagnostics that is delivering groundbreaking same-day CD4 testing technology for people living with HIV in over 130 low- and middle-income countries at just US$3.98 per test— a significant percent reduction from current costs and the lowest price for such a test in the world.
 More information on this initiative can be found here.

 The impact we are seeking